 The history of the village:

 According to the Great Cypriot Encyclopaedia, Kato Koutrafas existed since the Frankish era with the same name.
-According to de la Massie, the village was a feud belonging to the comets of Edessa, which was from the middle of the 15th century to the noble de Nauves.
+According to de la Massie, the village was a feud belonging to the County of Edessa, which was from the middle of the 15th century to the noble de Nauves.

 It is worth mentioning that in the past Pano Koutrafas and Kato Koutrafas both existed.
 Pano Koutrafas was a purely Turkish-Cypriot village and was abandoned in 1964 after the inter-communal riots.